kshedden/case_studies/methods/writing-tips.md

   research question.
 Little-to-no space should be devoted to broader discussion of the scientific domain or statistical issues not directly related to your analysis and findings.
-Since the length of your memo is strictly limited, any such broad discussion will take away from the qaulity and quantity of your specific findings and will lead to the ideas presented in your memo being underdeveloped.
+Since the length of your memo is strictly limited, any such discussion will take away from the quality and quantity of your specific findings and will lead to the ideas presented in your memo being underdeveloped.

 * Write in complete sentences, with the content organized logically into paragraphs that are usually 3-5 sentences long.
-Do not submit an outline or bulleted list of points.
+Do not submit an outline or list of points.
 You do not need to include section headers but may do so if you wish.

-* Most memos will include a brief introductory paragraph containing an explicit statement of the research question along with essential background information, one or two paragraphs discussing the methods used in your analysis, one or two paragraphs of results, and one or two paragraphs of discussion.
-In the discussion paragraphs you can be a bit more interprative than the results paragraphs, which should be more "matter of fact".
+* Most memos will include a brief introductory paragraph containing an explicit statement of the research aim along with essential background information, one or two paragraphs discussing the methods used in your analysis, one or two paragraphs of results, and one or two paragraphs of discussion.
+In the discussion paragraphs you can be a bit more interpretive than the results paragraphs, which should be more "matter of fact".

 *  Do not discuss